-NEWPORT, Mich. - A supervisor for DTE Energy's Fermi 2 plant is in trouble after being caught drinking on the job.
+NEWPORT, Mich. -Fermi 2 plant is in trouble after being caught drinking on the job.

 DTE said the worker was not on the plant grounds when he showed signs of intoxication – which lead to an alcohol test.
 The utility company says the worker is being disciplined and is no longer allowed on the plant side without an escort.